gfa/salt-for-openstack/README.md

 This very simple states can configure OpenStack using salt, they can configure keystone, glance, nova and neutron. tested on ubuntu and debian, icehouse, juno and kilo releases.

-I may add another states later (when i need them), as I use this repo to drive my testing, my production repo gets frequent merges from this repo.
+I may add another states later when I need them as I use this repo to drive my testing, my production repo gets frequent merges from this repo.

 Directories
 -----